 It’s not easy to let go of future anxieties and past regrets, but it’s something you have to do to experience genuine happiness.
 You can live an enjoyable life when you think more about enjoying each moment as it comes.
 When you feel yourself drifting away, remind yourself to “be here now.”

 Focus on your immediate surroundings and what you can be grateful for.
 If you have a roof over your head and food in your fridge, you’re already doing better than many people around the world.
 Let appreciation for these little things flow through you and watch how your happiness increases.

 5. Let Go of Unrealistic Expectations

 However, embrace the belief that it’s perfectly okay to have an average life dotted with genuine moments of joy.
-So, if you’re sad, accept this emotion.
-If you’re happy, embrace this too.
+If you’re sad, accept this emotion.
+If you’re happy, embrace this, too.
 Don’t try to deny your feelings as they could eventually become toxic.

 6. Take It a Step at a Time